MABDULAHAD-HUB/EduRansom/README.md

 To decrypt files that have been previously encrypted, you can use the decryption functionality within the same src/ransomware.py script.
 Ensure you have the correct encryption key.
 1. Open the src/ransomware.py script in a text editor.
 2. Ensure you have the correct encryption key that was generated during the encryption process.
-3. Run the decryption command (you may need to implement the decryption functionality within the same script):
+3. Run the decryption command (you may need to implement the decryption functionality within the same script)
-## bash
- python src/ransomware.py decrypt --key your_encryption_key

- Replace your_encryption_key with the actual key you received after encryption.
+4. Replace your_encryption_key with the actual key you received after encryption.

 ## Disclaimer
 This project is intended solely for educational purposes to raise awareness about ransomware threats. *Do not use this code for any illegal activities*.
 The creators are not liable for any misuse or damages caused by this code.